demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 2. Self-Deployed Application

 ## Cortex XSOAR Application
-In this method, you give consent to the Cortex XSOAR application to access your data.
+In this method, you give consent to the Cortex XSOAR application, which we created in the Azure Portal, to access your data.
 Depending on the integration, this requires either admin consent to [get access without a user](https://docs.microsoft.com/en-us/graph/auth-v2-service) or user consent to [get access on behalf of a user](https://docs.microsoft.com/en-us/graph/auth-v2-user).
 **Note**: This method requires that you give consent to all permissions requested by the application.